polynominom/animation-system/README.md

 # animation-system

-[WIP] A from scracth animation system that uses apple's metal framework.
+[WIP] A from scratch animation system that uses apple's metal framework.

 Required: macOS 13 or above.